Vandenberg Space Launch Complex 8

 Space Launch Complex 8 (SLC-8), is a launch pad at Vandenberg Space Force Base in California, United States.
 It is currently only used by Minotaur rockets.
 It was originally part of the California Spaceport and was known as the Commercial Launch Facility (CLF) or Space Launch Facility (SLF).
 In addition to supporting occasional Minotaur rockets, SLC-8 is capable of hosting small launch vehicles thanks to a new clean pad built in 2019.
 Much like the Minotaur rocket family itself, SLC-8 has seen little use since the early 2010s.

-As of April 2025, ten rockets - six Minotaur I and four Minotaur IV - have been launched from SLC-8.
+As of April 2026, eleven rockets - six Minotaur I and five Minotaur IV - have been launched from SLC-8.

 Pad description

 SLC-8 was built in the late 1990s to support Minotaur rockets from Vandenberg, and is the southernmost launch complex at the base.
 It is the fourth launch site at Vandenberg to support the Minotaur family, after TP-01, SLC-576E, and LF-06.
 Minotaur launches from SLC-8 are controlled from the Integrated Processing Facility (IPF) at the neighboring Space Launch Complex 6, which itself was originally built for Space Shuttle payload processing.
 Other launches from the complex can be controlled from a new launch control center at north Vandenberg.

 Minotaur rockets are assembled and prepared for flight inside an 88-foot-tall mobile assembly gantry built around 2005.
 The Minotaur launch mount is rated for launch vehicles up to 150 tons in mass and one million pounds of thrust.

 The clean pad, measuring 15 by 15 feet of reinforced concrete, is available for small launch vehicles of up to 20 tons in mass and was built in 2019.
 Two adjacent pads were also built to host fuel and oxidizer equipment.
 Companies using the pad must bring their own ground support equipment.